Updated on October 29th, 2024 by Felix Martinez

 Growth Prospects

-PPG Industriesearningspershare have achieved a growth rate of 5.8% over the last decade.
-We expect earningspershare to grow at a rate of 8% through 2028.
-PPG Industries’ demand dropped significantly due to the impact of COVID19 in 2020.
-However, we expect the recovery from the pandemic to bring higher growth for the company over the long run.
+PPG Industries’ earnings–per–share have grown at a rate of 6.8% over the last decade.
+We expect earnings-per-share to grow at a rate of 8% through 2029.
+In 2020, PPG Industries’ demand dropped significantly due to the impact of COVID-19.
+However, we expect the company’s recovery from the pandemic to bring higher growth over the long run.

 The company expects several businesses, including automotive OEMs and aerospace, to deliver strong growth due to large supply deficits and low inventories in these end-use markets.